bywatersolutions/libraryisopen.com/_posts/2021-06-29-mark-noble-the-library-is-open-ep-29.md

 explicit: 'no'
 title: Mark Noble - The Library is Open ep.
 29
 ---
 We are pleased to announce our newest session of The Library is Open Podcast!
-This session features an interview with Marke Noble, Aspen Discovery Team Lead at ByWater Solutions.
+This session features an interview with Mark Noble, Aspen Discovery Team Lead at ByWater Solutions.
 Mark and Jessie talk about the future of open-source discovery, the global community and what's on the roadmap for Aspen Discovery in this episode!

 ## About Mark Noble